OudomMunint/Benchmark/README.md

 # Benchmark (.NET 8)

-- A C# console program that gathers your system details then lets you run benchmarks on your system.
+- A C# console program that gets your system specs then lets you run benchmarks on your system.
+- This program will attempt to get your CPU,RAM & GPU specs.
 - You can run a Hashing benchmark with MD5, SHA256 and SHA512.
 - Or a single thread and multi thread benchmark.
 - Or a encrypt/decrypt benchmark (May need admin privileges)